The Treatment Plans Examples, Goals & Objectives

 What Is the Purpose of a Treatment Plan?

-The purpose of a treatment plan is to guide a patient towards reaching goals.
+The purpose of a treatment plan is to guide a patient toward reaching goals.
 A treatment plan also helps counselors monitor progress and make treatment adjustments when necessary.
 You might think of a treatment plan as a map that points the way towards a healthier condition.
 Without a treatment plan, a patient has no clear direction on how to improve behaviors, negative thinking patterns, and other problems impacting their lives.
 Treatment plans provide structure patients need to change.
 Model and technique factors account for 15 percent of a change in therapy.
 Research shows that focus and structure are critical parts of positive therapy outcomes.
 Goal-setting as part of a treatment plan is beneficial in itself.
 Setting goals helps patients:

 - Achieve more